Protections Against Liability

 If you receive a summons and complaint naming you or the University as a defendant in a civil lawsuit arising out of your employment with the University, please follow these instructions:

-- Call the Office of the Vice President and General Counsel immediately.
+- Call the Office of the General Counsel immediately.

 - Do not discuss the case with anyone, including other defendants who may be named in the suit.
 Communications about the case should be exclusively with University counsel or other attorney defending the case.

 - Do not talk to the plaintiff about the suit.